nikhiltiru/androidtvdemo/README.md

 ## Further enhancements - Control from mobile
 Once the basic TV app is ready, you can enhance it by having your mobile exchange data and controls with the TV.
 This can be done using NSD (generic) and Cast sdk.
+This project already has the files related to NSD already added in the folder /app/src/main/java/com/android/tv/androidtvapp/nsd.

 You can follow the next project https://github.com/nikhiltiru/tv-mobilecontrol to make these enhancements.